brytonh/brytonh.github.io/_posts/2021-01-23-4-Label-Stack.md

  ---

  As you saw in that last traceroute from PE1->PE6, that was already a 3-label-push operation.
 The bottom label was the BGP-LU label, the middle was the LDP label for the P4 router, and the RSVP label was the top label that gives us LSP reachability to P4.
-So what's more label?
+So what's one more label?
 No problem, we are almost there.

- For simplicy, I'm using a couple direct subnets and vrf-table-label for the L3VPN.
+ For simplicity, I'm using a couple direct subnets and vrf-table-label for the L3VPN.
 We've done enough configuration, it's time to be a little lazy to hurry and see this 4 label stack at work.

 PE1:
  ```